 Under the creative direction of Senagelese fashion designer Selly Raby Kane, the Artscape Piazza will host a wonderland of exhibits and installations like never before.

-Feast your eyes on other-wordly art installations conceptualised by Senegalese fashion designer Selly Raby Kane, who travelled to Ivory Coast to work with sculptor Paul Sika to sketch and conceptualise a fantastical new look for the Artscape Piazza.
-For the last two months, artists Bassirou Wade and Monsour Bah from Dakar, Senegal have joined forces with a local team of creatives, builders and welders from Dimensions Tents and Structures in a local workshop space in Cape Town.
+Feast your eyes on other-wordly art installations, Inside a Dream, conceptualised by Senegalese fashion designer Selly Raby Kane, who travelled to Ivory Coast to work with sculptor Paul Sika to sketch and conceptualise a fantastical new look for the Artscape Piazza.
+For the last two months, artists Bassirou Wade and Monsour Bah from Dakar, Senegal have joined forces with a local team of creatives, builders and welders from Dimensions Tents and Structures in a workshop space in Cape Town.

 Our Emerging Creatives class of 2017 will have their debut exhibitions at Design Indaba Festival as part of Nightscape at the Artscape Theatre Centre.